dmfay/massive-js/persistence.md

 Deep insert is _only_ supported when inserting single records.
 Attempting to deep insert an array of records will raise an exception.

+If your object is going to store a property as json in postgres, you will want to ignore deep insert functions, otherwise it will look for junction tables that match the nested object.
+To do this use the option ` { deepInsert: false }` with the insert.

 #### Options

 [Query options](/options) for `INSERT` statements and results processing may be used with `insert`: